-- Print from the Adobe PDF versions of the files, not the HTML versions. - If your printer supports duplex printing, print pages double-sided. - If you do not have a suitable printer or do not want to print the manual yourself, most retail copy shops (e.g. Kinkos, AlphaGraphics, etc.) will print the manual from the PDF file and bind it for a reasonable charge-about what we would have to charge for a printed and bound manual.
+- Print from the Adobe PDF versions of the files, not the HTML versions. - Print only the sections you will need to refer to more than once. - Print manuals overnight, when appropriate, to keep from tying up shared resources during the work day. - If your printer supports duplex printing, print pages double-sided to save paper and increase convenience. - If you do not have a suitable printer or do not want to print the manual yourself, most retail copy shops (e.g. Kinkos, AlphaGraphics, etc.) will print the manual from the PDF file and bind it for a reasonable charge-about what we would have to charge for a printed and bound manual.